ckeditor/ckeditor4/tests/plugins/list/manual/listconversionerrors.md

 6. Select entire editor's content.
 7. Press `numbered list` button.

-## Expected:
+## Expected

 There is no error in console.
-_However content might look strange.
-Changing this view is covered by separate issue [#2441](https://github.com/ckeditor/ckeditor-dev/issues/2441)_
+_However content might look strange.This is related to separate issue [#2441](https://github.com/ckeditor/ckeditor-dev/issues/2441)_

-## Unexpected:
+## Unexpected

 There is an error in a console.